-- Grasshopper Distribution: 11,000 species naturalized all over the world in temperate regions and grasslands
+- Grasshopper Distribution: 11,000 species naturalized all over in temperate regions and grasslands

 - Grasshopper Host Plants: Any broadleaf crop including grasses, grains, legumes, and brassicas

-- Grasshopper Damage: Randomly chewed and gnawed leaves, yet will also feed on stems, pods, and fruit
+- Grasshopper Damage: Chewed and gnawed leaves, yet will also feed on stems, pods, and fruit

 - Grasshopper Predators: Birds, chickens, rodents, bats

-- Most Common Grasshopper in North America: Red-Legged Grasshoper (Melanoplus femurrubrum)
+- Most Common Grasshopper in North America: Red-Legged Grasshopper (Melanoplus femurrubrum)